Learn more about bioplastics with information straight from the experts.

-Biodegradability: Complete assimilation fragmented materials the the life processes of soil micro-organisms.
+Biodegradability: Complete assimilation of fragmented materials through the the life processes of soil micro-organisms.

 Compostability – Complete assimilation within 180 days in an industrial compost environment.

 Converting atmospheric carbon into petroleum through biomass takes millions of years, whereas releasing the carbon from the petroleum back in the environment takes only 1-10 years.
 The imbalance between the rates of carbon fixation and carbon release makes the use of petroleum to produce fuels and plastics completely unsustainable from an environmental perspective.